Archives of Physical Medicine and Rehabilitation

 Structured Clinical Interview for DSM-IV Axis I Disorders

-The SCID modules59, 60 were used to establish psychiatric diagnoses at the baseline and posttreatment assessments.
+were used to establish psychiatric diagnoses at the baseline and posttreatment assessments.
 This interview resulted in a dichotomous score indicating the presence or absence of current and lifetime depressive disorders, lifetime psychotic disorders, and current anxiety disorders and substance abuse disorders in accordance with DSM-IV criteria.
-Reliability scores for the SCID are high, with the kappa value between .70 and 1.00,59 and the interview is considered a criterion standard in research studies evaluating most clinical populations.61, 62, 63, 64, 65
+Reliability scores for the SCID are high, with the kappa value between .70 and 1.00,

-The BAI57 is a 21-item self-report measure that assesses subjective, somatic, or panic-related symptoms associated with anxiety.
-The instrument has good internal consistency (.92), good test-retest reliability (.75), and acceptable validity.75 The BAI also has been widely used with participants with TBI.76, 77, 78
+is a 21-item self-report measure that assesses subjective, somatic, or panic-related symptoms associated with anxiety.
+The instrument has good internal consistency (.92), good test-retest reliability (.75), and acceptable validity.

-Life-3 is a single-item QOL measure that uses a 7-point Likert-type scale to assess satisfaction with life during the past month.56 It is typically administered twice during an evaluation, and the mean of the 2 obtained scores is used.
+It is typically administered twice during an evaluation, and the mean of the 2 obtained scores is used.
 Higher scores on this measure indicate higher levels of subjective QOL.
 The Life-3 has correlated well with other measures of global or domain-specific life satisfaction.
-Prior research79 with persons with TBI found a test-retest value of 0.84 (intraclass correlation coefficient) for a 1-week interval.
+Prior research

 Sample-size estimates were based on the ability to test these proportions (75% vs 35% response rate).
 Setting power requirements at .80, a significance level of .05, and a 1-sided test of difference of proportions indicated that 38 cases were needed to complete the study.